linuxserver/docker-wireguard/README.md

 ## Server Mode

 If the environment variable `PEERS` is set to a number or a list of strings separated by comma, the container will run in server mode and the necessary server and peer/client confs will be generated.
-The peer/client config qr codes will be output in the docker log.
+The peer/client config qr codes will be output in the docker log if `LOG_CONFS` is set to `true`.
 They will also be saved in text and png format under `/config/peerX` in case `PEERS` is a variable and an integer or `/config/peer_X` in case a list of names was provided instead of an integer.

-Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET` and `PEERDNS` are optional variables used for server mode.
+Variables `SERVERURL`, `SERVERPORT`, `INTERNAL_SUBNET`, `PEERDNS`, `INTERFACE`, `ALLOWEDIPS` and `PERSISTENTKEEPALIVE_PEERS` are optional variables used for server mode.
 Any changes to these environment variables will trigger regeneration of server and peer confs.
 Peer/client confs will be recreated with existing private/public keys.
 Delete the peer folders for the keys to be recreated along with the confs.

 To add more peers/clients later on, you increment the `PEERS` environment variable or add more elements to the list and recreate the container.